Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Marc Casper -- Chairman, President, and Chief Executive Officer

 Yes.
-And, Mike, when I think about the 7% to 9% growth, that's the long-term sort of average we worked through.
-So it can vary in a given year, as this year, obviously, is above that, it can be within and it can be different, just depends on the measure we use is, are we delivering really good performance, right.
+And then Mike, when I think about the 7% to 9% growth, that's the long-term sort of average we worked through.
+So it can vary in a given year.
+This year, obviously, is above that, it can be within and it can be different just depends on the measure we use is or are we delivering really good performance, right?
 And it's going to be in the context of what's the environment.

 Mike Ryskin -- Bank of America Merrill Lynch -- Analyst